Abortions can be carried out by surgeries and clinics that provide abortion services.

-Your pre-abortion consultation will be over the phone or by video link.
-This is a temporary change.
+Your pre-abortion consultation can either be in person, by phone or by video link.

 The doctor will tell you if they need to see you in person.
 But it will depend on how many weeks you are pregnant and the type of abortion you are having.